snoato/LightboxeS/README.md

 ![LightboxeS Logo](http://www.snoato.com/stuff/LightboxeS/LightboxeS01Logo.png "LightboxeS Logo")
 ######Notice: This is an early version, that means the code is ugly and there are (minor) bugs (especially when it comes to event based resizement) with some browsers.
 #####Tested with: Chrome 43, Safari 8, Internet Explorer 11, Firefox 39, Vavaldi TP4
 **LightboxeS** is a simple JavaScript lightbox system, that's made as simple as it can be.
 Just put your images into a tag with the "lightboxes" class, add the lightboxes.js and the lightboxes.css and it's done.
+Users can navigate using on screen buttons as well as the arrow keys on the keyboard.

 It's that easy.